TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 The method :php:`injectProductRepository()` shows how dependency injection looks like in Extbase
 - Extbase automatically injects the product repository via this method.
-Afterwards, we can access the repository with :php:`$this->productRepository` in all actions.
+Afterward, we can access the repository with :php:`$this->productRepository` in all actions.
 Use dependency injection for getting all your class dependencies if possible.

 As we want to display a list of all products in our inventory,